The Pirate Flag Story

-“When we made the decision to start AIS, we adopted the pirate flag symbol because it represents the idea of always aiming to do things differently,” said Green.
+“When we made the decision to start AIS, we adopted the pirate flag symbol because it represents the idea of always aiming to do things differently,” said Green, CEO of AIS.
 “This was and continues to be a huge aspect of our culture.”

+“The flag signifies ‘the hacker,’ and we had that mentality from the beginning,” said Thayer.
 To AIS, being ‘different’ means more than just standing out from the competition.
-Having a fun and collaborative company culture was one of ways the ASL, and later AIS, stood out from the rest.
+Having a fun and collaborative company culture was one of ways the ASL, and later AIS, stood out from the rest.”

 Dan Kalil, Chief Commercial Officer, was working close by in the Forensics Lab at the time.
-Since the labs were so connected, they both adopted the idea of breaking the mold of a traditional work environment.
+Since the labs were right next door to each other at the Air Force Research Laboratory, they both adopted the idea of breaking the mold of a traditional work environment.

 Privacy Settings